-

 - Aces are the longest bamboos but they are wet and nearly extinguish the fire.
 Jokers are special flexible bamboos (telescope-like).

-- Hearts are bamboos with lovely flames when played face up.
-The gibbons have vowed to not play them face down (punishable by Heartless Monkey Hat).
+- Hearts are bamboos with lovely flames when played face up, so the gibbons have vowed to always play them face up.

 Jumping and doubting.